Big Data in Healthcare: Opportunities and Challenges

 This involves dividing up your larger datasets into collections of smaller groups that display similarities.
 For example, on social media platforms such as Twitter and Facebook, businesses can target very specific users of the respective platforms by applying clustering and segmentation techniques.
 Ideal for marketing.
 Or for example, tools such as Google Analytics allow you to segment website visitors based on specific attributes.

 As the name suggests, with such vast datasets it can be hard to see the woods for the trees.
-Most analytics tools provide numerous ways to visualize your data in several rich and immediately easy to understand formats.
+Most analytics tools provide numerous ways to visualize your data in several rich and immediately easy-to-understand formats.

 Tableau is a popular product that allows you manipulate big data in an easy to use manner and is dedicated to organizations that work with big data.
 You don’t even need to be a developer to use it.
 You can connect your data from a simple spreadsheet or a complex Hadoop database and build rich easy-to-understand charts or dashboards.